Centre-Val de Loire: Geography

-Bordering six out of eighteen, Centre-Val-de-Loire is the region that has the highest of number of shared borders with other French regions.
+Bordering six out of eighteen, Centre-Val-de-Loire is the region that has the highest number of shared borders with other French regions.
 The adjacent regions are Normandy to the northwest, Île-de-France to the northeast, Bourgogne-Franche-Comté to the east, Auvergne-Rhône-Alpes to the southeast, Nouvelle-Aquitaine to the southwest and Pays de la Loire to the west.

 Departments

 Centre-Val de Loire comprises six departments: Cher, Eure-et-Loir, Indre, Indre-et-Loire, Loir-et-Cher, and Loiret.